11.21 STAKING AND CHECKING LOCATIONS OF STRUCTURES

 The following steps are very important to ensure clearly understood staking control and correct use of the staking provided throughout the construction process:

 n Review the plan staking layout to understand the control information provided in the plans and determine how this control can be established on the project site for use during construction.
 If the plan information is not clear, now is the time to discuss the intent of the plan representation with the designer.
-The Office of Construction can assist in providing answers to any questions of intent.
+The Office of Construction and Materials can assist in providing answers to any questions of intent.

 n Include a discussion of the staking control at the Preconstruction Conference.
 This discussion should include a specific review of the control information provided in the plans, how the contractor proposes to use this control during construction, any requests from the contractor regarding staking control needs, and how the staking will be provided in the field.

 n Immediately following completion of staking control in the field, the contractor, inspector, and surveyor should meet on the project site for a complete review of all staking and elevation control.
 The locations and identification of all controls must be clearly understood prior to initiating any construction.
 THERE CONTINUES TO BE INSTANCES OF INCORRECTLY IDENTIFIED SURVEY CONTROL.
 THIS IMPORTANT VERIFICATION SHOULD BE PERFORMED PRIOR TO BEGINNING CONSTRUCTION TO AVOID ANY CONFUSION REGARDING SURVEY CONTROLS.